 Latest website and brochure translation for the tourist boards of Kastav, Klana, Viškovo, Jelenje, Čavle, Kostrena, Bakar, Kraljevica and Rijeka.
 Full of detailed paths and trails for all ages.
 It features the distances, difficulties, GPS coordinates, altitudes, walking times, sights and facilities of each route.

 Did you know that the city of Rijeka on the northern coast of Croatia hosts one of the largest international carnivals in the world?
-2020 sees Rijeka as a European Capital of Culture – the first Croatian city to hold this exclusive title – more info about this very special year of cultural events, exhibitions, shows, concerts, operas and much more here: https://rijeka2020.eu/en/
+The 2023 Rijeka Carnival Procession takes place on Sunday 19th February in the centre of the city – come and join the fun!

 Every February the world goes carnival crazy with the lead up to Lent: Rio, Venice and also in Croatia, where the spirit of Mardi Gras is alive and kicking.
 The Kvarner Riviera attracts over 150,000 revellers from all over Europe.
 The 2011 event was the largest in its history with again over 100 floats and troupes of ‘zvoncari’ bell ringers coming from all over south east Europe filling the city with music, noise and festivities: the Rijecki karneval!
 I had spent a couple of days on the beautiful island of Cres, off the Kvarner coast and was joining in with the preparations for the big carnival.
 People were busy building amazing floats, extravagant costumes and masks whilst others were rehearsing music and dance routines, which would fill the streets of Rijeka in the final procession on Sunday.